 GitBook Isn't The Judge.
 GitBook exercises little discretion in the process other than determining whether the notices meet the minimum requirements of the DMCA.
 It is up to the parties (and their lawyers) to evaluate the merit of their claims, bearing in mind that notices must be made under penalty of perjury.

-The fastest way to get a response is to send an email notification to [email protected].
-You may include an attachment if you like, but please also include a plain-text version of your letter in the body of your message.
+You can contact us by sending an email notification to firstname.lastname@example.org.
+You may include an attachment if you like, but please also include a plain-text version of your message in the body of your email.